Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 _*NOTE*: the "\_" means that the import is added globally as a backend system.
 This is common for servers, db drivers, etc_

-add a pprof server as it's own goroutine in your main function.
+Add a pprof server as it's own goroutine in your main function.

 ```go
 // run pprof